wweverma1/llr-hall-website/README.md

 # LLR Hall Website

-Website for Lala Lajpat Rai Hall of Residence.
+A proposal website with a lot of amazing features for Lala Lajpat Rai Hall of Residence.

 ## Deployed on Heroku